Global Virtual Roundtable Series

 Overview:

-In this roundtable, we will explore how Artificial Intelligence (AI) can transform the world of seniors’ care.
+This roundtable explored how Artificial Intelligence (AI) can transform the world of seniors’ care.
 Can AI be effectively adopted in social care and long-term care as a supportive tool?
 What does the future hold?
 What are the benefits and risks?
 We'll also discuss the ethical considerations, especially regarding human rights in healthcare and long-term care.